Culture in the Schools Program

 - Schools Host an Artist or Writer

-This component of the Culture in the Schools program allows students to participate, for a period of 4 to 12 weeks, in a project involving artistic exploration.
+This component allows students to participate, for a period of 4 to 12 weeks, in a project involving artistic exploration.
 It also offers professional artists and writers the opportunity to spend time in a school environment and to find inspiration there for their own creative pursuits.